The precise definition of a nomad is a person who does not stay in the same place for long; a wanderer.

 Weight will matter more if you plan to carry your backpack for long distances.
 Understand how you plan to use your bag before buying the lightest or most heavy-duty pack!

 Best Nomad Backpack Overall

-Considering the company is named Nomatic, it should come at NO surprise that they make the best nomad backpack.
+Considering the company is named Nomatic, it should come at NO surprise that they make one of the best nomad backpacks.

 Nomatic Travel Bag is 40L of backpack-engineering-perfection.
 This is a carry on compliant backpack designed for modern, tech-savvy travelers – NOT for hikers/campers.
 (There is a 30-liter version of this pack as well!)

 Not to be confused with the Nomatic Travel Pack (which we cover later) this brilliant piece of equipment comes with over 20 unique features including a shoe compartment, water bottle container, and a secure valuables pocket.
 Watch the video above to learn more about this bag’s design and features.

 Also, read our full review of the Nomatic Travel Bag to learn why we think this is the best backpack for digital nomads.

 UPDATE for 2021: Nomatic no longer sells or does business in the European Union, which is an unfortunate development.
 Those living in the EU should consider the next bag instead…

 - Perfect Size